Society for the History of Psychology

 Teaching Resources

-All papers published in the volume during the previous year are automatically considered.
+All papers published in History of Psychology during the previous year are automatically considered.
 The award consists of a certificate and an invitation to present an invited address at the APA Convention the following year.

 • To what extent does the article add to the historiography of psychology?